Affiliate disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Frequently asked questions

-Simply log in to Wise, link your Fidelity Bank account, and follow the withdrawal steps. - What are the fees for withdrawing from Wise?
+- How do I withdraw money from Wise to Fidelity Bank?
+Simply log in to Wise, link your Fidelity Bank account, and follow the withdrawal steps.

-Wise typically charges low fees, often less than 1% of the transaction amount. - How long does it take for funds to arrive?
+- What are the fees for withdrawing from Wise?
+Wise typically charges low fees, often less than 1% of the transaction amount.

-Yes, Wise allows you to hold and manage multiple currencies in one account. - What should I do if my funds are delayed?
+- Can I use Wise for multiple currencies?
+Yes, Wise allows you to hold and manage multiple currencies in one account.

+- What should I do if my funds are delayed?
+Check your Wise account for updates or contact customer support if necessary.
 By following these guidelines, you can streamline your financial transactions as a freelancer in Nigeria, making your earnings work harder for you in 2026.